jspotten/cs324-labs/03-hw-fork-exec/README.md

 # Part 6: `execve()` Experimentation

 In the next steps, you will be using the `ps` command to examine how a process associated with the `exec` program changes over time.
-Because of this, you will want to read all of problems 20 through 23 before you start.
+Because of this, you should read all of problems 20 through 23 before you start.

  28. In the left ("command execution") pane of your tmux window, run the `exec` program, passing `/bin/cat` as the first command-line argument. *Show your